 e-Fuels are chemically equivalent to traditional gasoline, methanol, or jet fuel, meaning they deliver the same energy output as conventional fuel sources.

 e-Fuels are created from air and water and do not contain impurities, such as sulfur and other polluting particulates.
-Unlike fossil fuels, the energy-creating carbon in e-Fuels comes from recycled carbon dioxide that is already in our atmosphere, so the carbon intensity of e-Fuels is very low to zero.
+Unlike fossil fuels, the energy-creating carbon in e-Fuels comes from captured carbon dioxide that is already in our atmosphere, so the carbon intensity of e-Fuels is very low.

-As with traditional fuels, e-Fuels are toxic substances that can cause health problems through inhalation or physical contact.
+As with conventional fuels, e-Fuels are toxic substances that can cause health problems through inhalation or physical contact.
 We recommend following customary protocols when handling e-Fuels

 e-Fuels, biofuels, and electric vehicles are complementary solutions working together to minimize the effects of climate change and accelerate the transition to a decarbonized economy.
 All these alternatives will play an important role in achieving sustainable mobility and lowering our global emissions.